chenx/Reading/JavaScript/Event_Loop.md

 - Macrotasks (Callback Queue): Lower-priority tasks like timers (setTimeout), event listeners, and UI updates.
 Executed after all microtasks have finished.
 - Event Loop: The mechanism that decides the order of task execution.
 It continuously checks the call stack, microtask queue, and macrotask queue to manage task execution.

+## Example questions

+    What is the Event Loop in JavaScript, and how does it work?
+    What are microtasks and macrotasks in JavaScript?
+How are they different?
+    Explain how setTimeout and Promises are handled in the Event Loop.